jeremyaboyd/Stagecraft/blog.md

-# STAGECRAFT
+# STAGECRAFT - A live blog

-A narrative-focused, text-adventure, scripting language to be run with the STAGECRAFT DIRECTOR.
+Well I will be live blogging as I go.
+Posting my own question to myself, writing my answers down.
+Almost like I have a friend.

 ## Day 1